graziastracquadanio/phrasebook/README.md

 The user:

 - creates phrases
-- creates collections and add phrases to them
+~~- creates collections and add phrases to them~~ (v.2)

 ### Phrase

-The phrase is a sentence of any length, accompanied by a note.
-It can be part of one or multiple collections.
+The phrase is a sentence of any length, accompanied by a note. ~~It can be part of one or multiple collections.~~ (v.2)

 The phrase:

-- can be added, edited or deleted by the user
+- can be added, edited or deleted by the user,
-- can be added or removed in a collection by the user
+- ~~can be added or removed in a collection by the user,~~
-- have a body and other details, like a note
+- have a text body and other details, like a note.

 ### Collection

-A collection is a group of phrases that share a common theme or purpose based on the user's criteria.
+~~A collection is a group of phrases that share a common theme or purpose based on the user's criteria.~~ (v.2)

 The collection:

-- is added by the user
+- is added by the user,
-- contains one or more phrases
+- contains one or more phrases.